How to Apply

 - You must submit a complete university application including official transcripts from all colleges and universities attended.
 The university application may be submitted online (online application) or mailed to: Graduate Admissions Office, The University of Texas at Tyler, 3900 University Blvd., Tyler, Texas 75799.

-- You must submit scores on the General Test (verbal, quantitative and analytical writing) of the Graduate Record Examination (GRE).
+- You must submit scores on the Graduate Record Examination (GRE) General Test (verbal, quantitative and analytical writing).

 - Unofficial (student) copies of all transcripts.
 All official transcripts will be sent to the department by the Office of Admissions as they arrive.